RoelofSetsFire/data-processing-1/13 Design/20 Design 2/10 Content.md

-# Design workshop
+# Design 2

-## Workshop activity
+## Problem 1: Design critique

-In this activity, you will critique a visualization and identify design elements of visualizations that support analysis and communication:
+In this assignment you will critique a visualization and identify design elements of visualizations that support analysis and communication:

 * [The Ebb and Flow of Movies]

-Take 10-15 minutes to examine the visualisation on your own and briefly discuss it with your neighbour.
+Take 10-15 minutes to examine the visualization on your own and only then discuss it with your group.
-By the end of the activity you should feel ready to share your observations and questions with the class.
+By the end of the activity you should feel ready to share your observations and questions in class and on paper!

-[The Ebb and Flow of Movies]: http://nyti.ms/1OUa2g
+Prepare one document in which you in detail critique the visualization as a group (max 2 pages).
+Use the provided list of questions/points [critique.pdf] to help you structure your critique (not exhaustive, you can discuss more/other aspects if necessary).

-Questions for discussion:
+Questions for discussion in class:

 * Who is the intended audience?
 * What tasks does the visualization enable?